Name space for maths related utilities.

 |

-float | sineFromDegrees (float angle) |
+| float | cosineFromDegrees (float angle) |

-| Computes the sine of an angle given in degrees.
-This function converts the input angle from degrees to radians and then calculates the sine of that angle using the standard C++ sin function.
+| | Computes the cosine of an angle given in degrees.
+This function converts the input angle from degrees to radians and then calculates the cosine of that angle using the standard C++ cos function.

 |